-The designated contact person regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is Elizabeth Torres, Special Education Director at 587 Madison St. or at (830) 773-5181 ext.
+The designated contact person regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is Elizabeth Torres, Special Education Director, EPISD District Service Center at 587 Madison Street or at (830) 773-5181 Ext.
 82501.

-For questions regarding post-secondary transitions, including the transition from education to employment, for students receiving special education services, contact the Special Education Department at 587 Madison St. or at (830) 758-7023.
+For questions regarding post-secondary transitions, including the transition from education to employment, for students receiving special education services, contact the district's transition and employment designee Elizabeth Torres, Special Education Director, EPISD District Service Center at 587 Madison Street or at (830) 758-7023.